 As automotive technology becomes ever more advanced in its capabilities, we assume we’ll be better protected from car theft.
 After all that’s the point in developing new security features.
 But according to the most recent Home Office statistics, vehicle theft has increased by an alarming 50 per cent over five years.
-More than 56,000 vehicles are stolen in the UK – up to 56,288 cases– an alarming 56% increase from the previous year.
+More than 56,000 vehicles are stolen in the UK – up to 56,288 cases– an alarming 48.7% increase from the last 5 years.

 Once a particular vehicle has been chosen, criminals use widely available signal relay devices to ‘trick’ the car into thinking the correct key is present by amplifying its signal and as soon as the thieves get access, all it takes is a touch of a button to start the engine and drive away.